Fwd: Fwd: Dangerous Cover-up

 Mr/Ms ‘N’, I’m telling you this because I suspect you’re one of the few people who won’t think I’ve lost my mind.
 But I believe that young Martin ÷ý±#†I¤•æƒ is still wandering the streets of µ½}Ú¶ß¿óô, in some manner, at least.
 And he is seeking sanctuary in the last place he ever remembers feeling safe: a trash can.

 It all fits.
 You hear about cases like this all the time amongst survivors of extreme trauma, like what Martin ¾®Ï³ÎÞP‡†› went through.
-They become so traumatized, they refuse to let anyone approach them; doctors, nurses, police, counsellors – even their own mothers.
+They become so traumatized, they refuse to let anyone approach them; doctors, nurses, police, counselors – even their own mothers.
 And whenever someone does try to make contact with them, they will lash out, violently.

 I think whatever remains of Martin ï}‰Â‡!qð« understood that I was a journalist and wanted me to warn the city to stop disturbing his peace.
 But realistically, what can I do?
 Submit an article proclaiming that there’s a ghost haunting the garbage cans of ÿãædçø?ªÕ‰ÿ and that their city council has been covering it up for the past decade?
 There isn’t a media outlet in the country that would print anything so absurd!